moshchev/haseigel-fs/readme.md

 ### Confirm:

-Once the container is running, open http://localhost:5000/health.
+Once the container is running, send the get request to http://localhost:5000/health.
 You should get:

 ```json